 Open/Novice Trial Information

 A Handler is not restricted to running only Open or Novice dogs - the handlers experience level is irrelevant and a handler could run dogs in both classes in the same trial.
 However, a Novice dog MUST run as a Novice dog in both fields on the same day in a double trial due to computer draw requirements.

-The advantage I see are that new members and members working with younger dogs can come out and run their dogs and be assured that in the Novice class they will run against a similarly experienced dog instead of potentially getting drawn against a multi-time champion.
+New members and members working with younger dogs can come out and run their dogs and be assured that in the Novice class they will run against a similarly experienced dog instead of potentially getting drawn against a multi-time champion.

 We have been told by National that another advantage is that the computer draw can much more easily handle an Open/Novice draw with multi-dog handlers because of having two classes in the same draw pool and the way the computer logic works with that, hopefully making our life much easier with the draw system.